 Quirky things to do in Tokyo

 This is one place where your childhood dreams become a reality (my childhood dreams at least).
-I’ve never been great at the video game (Mario Kart) but seeing life sized Marios & Luigis riding go-karts on main street Tokyo alongside other regular commuters pretty much sold itself into my bucket list.
+I’ve never been great at driving video games but seeing life sized Marios & Luigis (or other cosplay costumes) riding go-karts on main street Tokyo alongside other regular commuters pretty much sold itself into my bucket list.

 The best part?
 You get to explore any street you want — apart from highways.
 Hiring a guide in a separate kart is entirely optional.
 Just make sure you know your way back and remember to don on some gloves if you’re driving in winter.